asmagill/mjolnir_asm/applistener/README.md

 mjolnir._asm.applistener
 ========================

-Listen to notifications sent by other apps, and maybe send some yourself.
+Listen to notifications sent by other apps.

 This module is based primarily on code from the previous incarnation of Mjolnir by [Steven Degutis](https://github.com/sdegutis/).